Since monarchs only dine on milkweed, you’d think presenting them with monarch caterpillar food would be simple…

 Find the proceeding tools for serving monarch caterpillar food and other suggested raising supplies on our Top Raising Tools & Resources Page

-A. Floral Picks, Stem Cuttings, Rocks
+A. Floral Picks w/ Stem Cuttings, Egg Carton, Rocks

 Pierce the middle of the storage container lid with a sharp knife, than stick a phillips head screwdriver through the hole.
 Put marbles or vase fillers inside the container and put on the lid.
 The marbles/vase fillers will hold each pick in place and keep the cutting upright.